BainMcHaleCMU/ANLP_RAG/README.md

 [^4]: Grading policy: http://www.phontron.com/class/anlp2024/course_details/#grading

 [^5]: In general, if your system is generating answers that are relevant to the question, it would be considered non-trivial.
 This could be achieved with a basic RAG system.

+To run our RAG system, choose one of the three notebooks we have in the RAG System folder within a Google Collab instance on a T4 or better GPU.
+Fast_RAG.ipynb is where each of the three system outputs originate from (with differing hyperparameters listed in the report).
+Running the pip install in the first cell is sufficient for creating the necessary environment.
+If using the Ministral-8B-Instruct-2410 model as we are, you need to provide a personal access token with from your HuggingFace account.
+This will only work if you have accepted the licensing agreement on this page: https://huggingface.co/mistralai/Ministral-8B-Instruct-2410
+For now in the code we have included a personal access token that will be disabled by the time we submit this assignment, so you'll know where to put it (should be three places).

+To run any other code, just simpley have requests, pandas, BeautifulSoup, and PDFReader installed in your environment and you shouldn't have any issues.